ankitkumar5049/ankitkumar5049/README.md

 - 👋 Hi, I’m @ankitkumar5049
 - 👀 I’m interested in Android Develoment
 - 🌱 I’m currently learning Android Dev and Firebase
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship
-- 📫 How to reach me ...
+- 📫 You can reach me on ankitkumar5049@gmail.com

 <!---
 ankitkumar5049/ankitkumar5049 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.